larigens/readme-gen/README.md

 Once the application is launched, a series of questions will appear so that the user can enter the necessary information to build the file.

-A new README file will then be generated and saved in a different folder called **gen**.
+A new README file will then be generated and saved in a different folder called `gen`.
 The content will vary depending on the user's inputs, but the available items are: **Title of the project, Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions**.

 If you need more guidance on how to use README Lab, click here for the tutorial!

-FYI: the README will be generated with some hints that you will need to change according to your project.
-After you finish, erase the notes.
+**Note: the README will be generated with some hints that you will need to change according to your project.
+After you finish, erase the notes.**

 ## Guide